winterstew/DragonberryPi/README.md

     sudo apt-get upgrade

-Gnome WebKit's Web does not work well for DragonberryPi, better to use iceweasel.
-Likewise Firefox is the best browser for viewing from a PC. mysql-workbench, phpmyadm, and python-sqlalchemy are ways to work with the database of adventure prep (i.e. adding content).
+Gnome WebKit's Web does not work well for DragonberryPi, better to use Iceweasel.
+Likewise Firefox is the best browser for viewing from a PC.
+Mysql-workbench, phpmyadm, and python-sqlalchemy are ways to work with the database of adventure prep (i.e. adding content).
 I do not have custom browser-apps for that.
 I use Gimp for slicing up the map into tiles, but typically I do it on the PC anyway.